Bears On Stairs

 Bidi Bidi refugee settlement in Uganda is now the largest in the world.
 The majority of children arriving there have witnessed their parents killed, or have no idea where they are.
 Many walk for more than a week with no food.
 They reach the settlement terrified and with no one to turn to for help.

-On 27th July, 700 teddy bears will arrive at the steps of St Paul’s in London to raise awareness of the plight of South Sudan’s children.
-We’d love you to take a photo of your bear, and send it to us with the hashtag #BearsOnStairs to show your support.
-Let these children know they are no longer alone.
+On 27th July 2017, 700 teddy bears arrived at the steps of St Paul’s in London to raise awareness of the plight of South Sudan’s children.

 Stories & Blogs